zerodegress/RW-HPS/README.md

 ### **It is currently in KT rewriting status.
 Welcome to rewrite and submit pr**

+## what is it?
+This is a server based on the Rusted Warfare .
+You can run it on any Linux device, just install Java
+### What can it do
+You can do a lot of interesting things on this server
+It can do most of the things you can do in a normal game
+You can do what you can't do in the original game
+You can also write plugin to expand the function of the server
+You can also customize your protocol implementation

 ## Statement
 ### All development is for learning, please do not use it for illegal purposes